-A partner hospital is any hospital in the LHIN or local region that could provide the services required and assist in alleviating capacity pressures at the Index Hospital.
-In some cases, partner hospitals will also be outside the LHIN for those LHINs that do not have specialty services.
-The Critical Care LHIN Leader will decide who needs to participate.
+A partner hospital is any hospital in the region or sub-region that could provide the services required and assist in alleviating capacity pressures at the Index Hospital.
+In some cases, partner hospitals will also be outside the region.
+The Critical Care Clinical Lead will decide who needs to participate.

-Who contacts the partner hospitals?
+Who contacts partner hospitals?